 Everglades - Planning Your Visit

-Fall and winter are the times for hunting waterfowl, white-tailed deer and feral hogs on the Everglades and Francis S. Taylor Wildlife Management Area.
+Fall and winter are the times for hunting waterfowl and white-tailed deer on the Everglades and Francis S. Taylor Wildlife Management Area.
 The best time to see a variety of birds is in February near the recreational areas along I-75.
-The endangered snail kite as well as many other birds can be seen year-round along Tamiami Trail at the Miccosukee Restaurant (L-67), at 40-Mile Bend and other boat ramps.
+The endangered snail kite as well as many other birds can be seen year-round along Tamiami Trail at 40-Mile Bend and other boat ramps.
 At the end of the dry season in the spring, wading birds concentrate at the last remaining pools of water.
-Hiking and biking are best during non-hunting days in the fall and winter and during the spring when temperatures are cooler and bugs less abundant than in the summer.
+Hiking and biking are best during non-hunting days in the fall and winter and during the spring when temperatures are cooler and bugs are less abundant.
 Over 200 miles of canals provide year-round fishing opportunities.

 - The nearest restrooms are at the large rest area on I-75 at mile marker 35.
 There are also two restrooms off US 27, on the L-5 levee at Stormwater Treatment Area 3/4 and Harold A. Campbell Public Use Area.

 - No Daily-Use Permit currently required.
 To hunt or fish you must possess the appropriate license and permit.

 - During scheduled hunt days, all WMA visitors are encouraged to wear a daylight fluorescent orange shirt, vest, jacket and/or hat.

 Everglades Hunt Calendar

 View hunting seasons and dates and download a 'Year-at-a-Glance' calendar of hunt days on the area.